CLIMB MOUNT NYIRAGONGO and how to get a visa for the DRC?

 Visas in Central Africa are an absolute nightmare, and the DRC is no different, and while I had dreams of overlanding all the way from South Africa to Morocco up the West Coast of Africa, the visa for DRC was proving difficult unless I visited eastern DRC, home to the Virunga national park, the mountain gorillas, and to one of the most amazing sites on the whole planet – the world’s largest lava lake, in the Nyiragongo volcano.

-The deal with Eastern Congo is that if you buy a permit to their National Park to visit this stuff, you automatically get permission for a visa ( you can do the same thing I did to get the visa here, this is the official government site).
+The deal with Eastern Congo is that if you buy a permit to their National Park to visit this stuff, you automatically get permission for a visa (you can do the same thing using the official government permit website here).
 The drawback?
 It’s $405 for the permit and visa, and that’s only worth a couple of days in the park.
 Still, when you see either wild mountain gorillas ( something I have done previously in Rwanda, AMAZING!) or climb the Nyirango Volcano and visit the lava lake, you’ll be happy to have parted with your money.
 2 of the best things on our planet to do, honestly.

 So I logged in, signed up, applied for my visa, had it granted, and started planning my trip.
 I was in Rwanda, visiting my last few countries in East Africa, so my plan was to take a shared minibus from Kigali, the Capital of Rwanda, overland to the border, then cross into the notorious eastern city of Goma.
 From there, get a hotel, then the following day, through the $405 payment, be picked up at the hotel and taken to climb the volcano, camp overnight, see all the sights and descend the following day.
 Another night in Goma, then back overland to Rwanda and make my way deeper through Africa from then.